Chatchanan-V/tic_tac_toe/README.md

 # Tic-Tac-Toe
-Implementation of tic-tac-toe game in both non-oop and opp manners from "Beyond the Basic Stuff with Python" book
+Implementation of tic-tac-toe game in both non-object-oriented-programming (non-opp) and opp manners from "Beyond the Basic Stuff with Python" book

 This repository contains source code for running a simple tic-tac-toe game